Red Riding Hood 2

 Sketches and Mockups of two layouts

-Until this point I had only input data for one page and left the other pages until the end since I knew it was just a case of data entry as I had all the structure in place.
-What I didn't realise was how long it would take as there were so many stages, I had added along the way.
+Until this point, I had only input data for one page and left the other pages until the end since I knew it was just a case of data entry once I had all the structure in place.
+What I didn't realise was how long it would take as there were so many stages in the process I had added along the way.
 It took about 40 minutes - 1 hour per page.
-This was my process to input individual page data into HTML and CSS after the general code structure had been finalised:
+This was my process to input the individual page data into HTML and CSS after the general code structure had been finalised:

 screenshots of the some of the code process

-Screenshots of the some data entry into code process of the main page sections
+Screenshots of data entry into code process of the main page sections

 1. Input page summary in HTML of the inner circle